SEO Guide

 Add your rules

-Start with User-agent: * for rules that apply to all bots.
+Start with User-agent: asterisk for rules that apply to all bots.
 Add Disallow lines for paths you want to block.
 Add your Sitemap line at the bottom.

 Upload to your root directory

 The file must be at yoursite.com/robots.txt.
-It will not work in subdirectories.
+It won't work in subdirectories.

 Test in Search Console